-More than 2,300 career and technical education students from high schools and colleges across the state will compete at SkillsUSA Missouri’s State Leadership and Skills Conference April 5 and 6 at State Technical College of Missouri in Linn.
-The students will be demonstrating their skills in more than 150 contests.
+More than 2,300 career and technical education students from high schools and colleges across the state will compete at SkillsUSA Missouri’s State Leadership and Skills Conference April 4-6 at State Technical College of Missouri in Linn.
+The students will be participating in more than 150 contests.

-Missouri is the top state in the nation in academic gains among adult education students.
-For the period July 2016 to June 2017, 65 percent of the state’s adult education students advanced an educational level in the program.
-For example, a student may advance from an adult basic educational level to an adult secondary educational level.
-Missouri was the top state in 2014-15 as well, and ranked second in 2015-16.
+Adult education program participants in Missouri lead the nation in achieving academic gain.
+For the period July 2017 to June 2018, 63 percent of the state’s adult learners advanced at least one educational level while enrolled in the program.
+Missouri was the top state in 2016-2017 and 2014-15 as well, and ranked second in 2015-16.

-Two Missouri students were named Missouri’s top youth volunteers for 2018 by The Prudential Spirit of Community Awards, a nationwide program honoring students for outstanding acts of volunteerism.
-Sophie Bernstein (Clayton) and Katelyn Ravasini (Lee’s Summit R-VII) will travel to Washington, D.C., in late April for the program’s national recognition events.
+Two Missouri students were named Missouri’s top youth volunteers for 2019 by The Prudential Spirit of Community Awards, a nationwide program honoring students for outstanding acts of volunteerism.
+Shae Smith (Bolivar) and Chloe Christensen (Lake Lotawana) will travel to Washington, D.C., in early May for the program’s national recognition events.

 Missouri Vocational Rehabilitation (MVR) will conduct five public hearings throughout the state in March to gain feedback on ways to improve vocational rehabilitation services for individuals with disabilities.
 Input is welcome regarding MVR’s goals and priorities found in the current state plan.